 Walking into a music store for me is like walking into a small slice of heaven.
 It’s like I can feel a bit of drool dripping off my bottom lip as I salivate thinking about owning all the exquisite instruments hung up on the walls.
 I’m sure most piano players can relate to these sentiments.
 However, as much as I would like to own all of the high-end Rolands, Yamahas, and Korgs at the same time, the truth is my pockets just aren’t that deep.
-It seems as though Sallie Mae would have me as a slave forever.

 So when I’m done drooling over all the latest models, reality sets in and I realize I have to create some kind of budget to stay under, even though sticking to it may be hard.
 In the world of digital pianos this is especially important, as many times you may learn through a bit of searching that a lower priced piano has all the features of many higher priced models, just none of the fanfare.

 The Williams Allegro 88-key digital piano falls exactly into this category.
 The truth is, the first time I saw this piano I had no idea who Williams Pianos was, or any familiarity with their products.
 Honestly, even on their website it’s hard to find out much about the company’s history or how they came about.
 It doesn’t take away from the fact the Allegro is a decent piece of machinery, and it’s a competent choice for the entry-level, frugally minded piano player.

 Piano Buyer’s Guide

 Below, please enjoy the interactive guide that was created to make your piano purchase easier.
 Compare the affordable Williams Allegro to the best pianos in its class based on weight, price, and even customer reviews from Amazon.com.